neuraloperator/GANO/README.md

 # GANO
-This package provide impelimentation codes developed in the exprimental study presented in
+This package provide implementation codes developed in the experimental study presented in

 Generative Adversarial Neural Operators.